Parallel Bayesian Global Optimization of Expensive Functions: Algorithm

 So far we have assumed synchronous parallel optimization, in which we wait for all $q$ points to finish before choosing a new set of points.
 However, in some applications, we may wish to generate a new partial batch of points to evaluate next while $p$ points are still being evaluated, before we have their values.
 This is common in expensive computer evaluations, which do not necessarily finish at the same time.

 We can extend Algorithm~\ref{algo1} to solve an extension of \eqref{eq:maxEI} proposed by \cite{ginsbourger2010kriging} for asynchronous parallel optimization: suppose parallelization allows a batch of $q$ points to be evaluated simultaneously; the first $p$ points are still under evaluation, while the remaining $q-p$ points have finished evaluation and the resources used to evaluate them are free to evaluate new points.
 We let $\bm{X'} := (\bm{x}_1, \ldots, \bm{x}_p)$ be the first $p$ points still under evaluation, and let $\bm{X}:=(\bm{x}_{p+1}, \ldots, \bm{x}_q)$ be the $(q-p)$ points ready for new evaluations.
 Computation of $\qEI$ for these $q$ points remains the same as in \eqref{eq:multiEI}, but we use an alternative notation, $\qEI(\bm{X'}, \bm{X})$, to explicitly indicate that $\bm{X}'$ are the points still being evaluated and $\bm{X}$ are the new points to evaluate.
+We emphasize that the expectation in $\qEI(\bm{X'},\bm{X})$ is over yet-to-be-observed values of $f$ at both $\mathbf{X}$ and $\mathbf{X'}$, and is taken with respect to the posterior given the previous $n$ evaluations.
 Keeping $\bm{X}'$ fixed, we optimize $\qEI$ over $\bm{X}$ by solving this alternative problem